wtsi-hgi/hgi-cloud/packer/README.md

 # packer
-This is the home of all the files needed by packer to build Openstack images.
+This is the home of all the files needed by `packer` to build Openstack or container images.